joakimk/engine_experiment/README.md

 ### Thoughts on refactoring an app into this pattern

 * Introduce a base engine, make it load before the app and extract the most common code.
-  - I think it's important to keep this engine very slim (to load fast) and limit it to code that very rarely changes (when it changes you'll have to re-run all downstream tests).
+  - I think it's important to keep this engine very slim (to load fast) and limit it to code that very rarely changes (when it changes you'll have to re-run all upstream tests).
 * Introduce more specific engines.
   - Try to put slow-loading or slow-to-test code as far down into the dependency tree as possible.